Browser, Crawler & LLM Configuration (Quick Overview)

 - Controls caching behavior (ENABLED, BYPASS, DISABLED, etc.).

-- A string or list of JS strings to execute.
+- js_code: A string or list of JavaScript strings to execute.

 - Great for "Load More" buttons or user interactions.